Essential tips for stand up paddle boarding with kids

 4. Gain experience and training

-Each time we have taken the boards out we have increased in confidence and ability.
-Our most recent adventure down the Dart River was great fun but only because we knew it was within our capabilities.
+Each time we took the boards out we increased in confidence and ability.
+Our adventure down the Dart River was great fun but only because we knew it was within our capabilities.

-We found the shallow waters off Knoll Beach in Dorset and North Sands in Salcombe were ideal for gaining confidence paddling.
+We found the shallow waters off Knoll Beach in Dorset, North Sands in Salcombe and Oxwich Bay in the Gower Peninsular were ideal for gaining confidence paddling.
 The girls were also able to have a go while we stood beside the board to provide assistance.

 5. Wear appropriate paddle boarding clothes